 Proposed amendments to the U.S. Constitution seldom go anywhere

-The proposals cover dozens of topics, from lengthening House terms (from two years to four) to prohibiting any future attempt to replace the U.S. dollar with a hypothetical global currency.
-But not one has become part of the Constitution.
+Since 1999, members of Congress have introduced 747 proposed constitutional amendments, or an average of nearly 75 per two-year term.
+They have covered dozens of topics, from lengthening House terms (from two to four years) to prohibiting any future attempt to replace the U.S. dollar with a hypothetical global currency.
+But not one has become part of the Constitution, or even come close.
 In fact, the last time a proposed amendment gained the necessary two-thirds support in both the House and Senate was 1978, when a measure giving District of Columbia residents voting representation in Congress was sent to the states for ratification.
 Only 16 states had ratified it when the seven-year time limit expired.

-One proposed amendment did come close to congressional adoption.
+One proposed amendment did come close to congressional adoption within the period we examined.
 During each term of Congress from 1999 to 2006, the House approved an amendment banning flag desecration, only to see it die in the Senate – though the last time, in 2006, the Senate version fell just one vote short of the two-thirds requirement.

-Such long odds don’t stop members of Congress from proposing dozens of new amendments every session.
-Some members, in fact, offer the same amendment repeatedly, such as Democratic New York Rep. Jose Serrano’s recurrent proposals to repeal the 22nd Amendment, which limits presidents to serving two terms.
-Proposals in the current Congress run the gamut from old and familiar (reintroduction of the Equal Rights Amendment, which fell three states short of ratification back in 1982) to new and, for now, unique (an amendment specifying that the president can’t pardon himself).
+The long odds don’t stop members of Congress from proposing dozens of new amendments every session.
+Some members, in fact, offer the same amendment repeatedly: In nine straight Congresses, for instance, Rep. Jose Serrano, D-N.Y., introduced resolutions to end presidential term limits by repealing the 22nd Amendment.
+Proposals in the current Congress run the gamut from old (reintroduction of the Equal Rights Amendment, which fell three states short of ratification back in 1982) to new (two amendments specifying that the president can’t pardon himself).

 We also looked at the reasons that drove some of the most common amendment proposals.
 The number of proposed amendments related to campaign finance jumped after the Supreme Court’s 2010 ruling in the Citizens United case that federal law can’t ban corporate election spending.
 Conversely, as same-sex marriages have become more common and public opinion has become more supportive of them in the past few years, there have been fewer and fewer proposals to write a ban on such marriages into the Constitution.
 And the number of proposed balanced-budget amendments, which had dropped off somewhat after that idea’s heyday in the 1980s and early 1990s, resurged after the GOP regained control of the House in 2010.